 4. Start and End Dates/Time

-Specify the exact date and time you would like this offer to start and end.
+Specify the exact date, time, and time zone you would like this offer to start and end.
 The Benevity teams will ensure that matching will go end-to-end within the specified time zone.

 5. Time Zone

 Specify the time zone for the start time and end time of the campaign.